B. Riley Lowers Urban Outfitters (NASDAQ:URBN) Price Target to $44.00

-Urban Outfitters (NASDAQ:URBN) had its price target decreased by equities research analysts at B. Riley from $45.00 to $44.00 in a research report issued on Friday, The Fly reports.
-B. Riley’s target price would suggest a potential upside of 53.31% from the company’s previous close.

-A number of other analysts have also recently weighed in on URBN.
-Morgan Stanley boosted their target price on shares of Urban Outfitters from $41.00 to $43.00 and gave the stock an “overweight” rating in a research note on Tuesday, November 23rd.
-JPMorgan Chase & Co. dropped their target price on shares of Urban Outfitters from $41.00 to $34.00 and set a “neutral” rating on the stock in a report on Tuesday.
-Zacks Investment Research lowered shares of Urban Outfitters from a “strong-buy” rating to a “sell” rating and set a $33.00 target price on the stock. in a report on Tuesday, October 26th.
-William Blair reiterated a “market perform” rating on shares of Urban Outfitters in a report on Tuesday, November 23rd.
-Finally, Wells Fargo & Company decreased their target price on shares of Urban Outfitters from $40.00 to $36.00 and set an “equal weight” rating for the company in a research report on Friday, October 15th.
-One equities research analyst has rated the stock with a sell rating, nine have given a hold rating and six have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $40.25.
+A number of other analysts have also weighed in on the stock.
+Zacks Investment Research lowered shares of Urban Outfitters from a strong-buy rating to a sell rating and set a $33.00 price objective on the stock. in a research report on Tuesday, October 26th.
+Wells Fargo & Company lowered their target price on shares of Urban Outfitters from $40.00 to $36.00 and set an equal weight rating for the company in a research note on Friday, October 15th.
+Morgan Stanley raised their price target on shares of Urban Outfitters from $41.00 to $43.00 and gave the stock an overweight rating in a report on Tuesday, November 23rd.
+Citigroup raised shares of Urban Outfitters from a neutral rating to a buy rating and reduced their target price for the stock from $44.00 to $40.00 in a report on Friday, October 22nd.
+Finally, William Blair reissued a market perform rating on shares of Urban Outfitters in a report on Tuesday, November 23rd.
+One equities research analyst has rated the stock with a sell rating, nine have assigned a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Urban Outfitters currently has a consensus rating of Hold and an average target price of $40.25.

-In other news, CAO Azeez Hayne sold 1,100 shares of the firm’s stock in a transaction that occurred on Wednesday, November 3rd.
-The shares were sold at an average price of $35.00, for a total transaction of $38,500.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-27.50% of the stock is currently owned by corporate insiders.
+In other news, CAO Azeez Hayne sold 1,100 shares of Urban Outfitters stock in a transaction dated Wednesday, November 3rd.
+The shares were sold at an average price of $35.00, for a total value of $38,500.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+27.50% of the stock is owned by company insiders.

-A number of hedge funds have recently made changes to their positions in URBN.
-State Board of Administration of Florida Retirement System raised its holdings in shares of Urban Outfitters by 1.0% during the 2nd quarter.
-State Board of Administration of Florida Retirement System now owns 28,979 shares of the apparel retailer’s stock worth $1,195,000 after acquiring an additional 298 shares during the period.
-Deutsche Bank AG grew its position in Urban Outfitters by 0.7% in the 2nd quarter.
-Deutsche Bank AG now owns 46,287 shares of the apparel retailer’s stock valued at $1,909,000 after acquiring an additional 318 shares in the last quarter.
-Federated Hermes Inc. grew its position in Urban Outfitters by 0.7% in the 2nd quarter.
-Federated Hermes Inc. now owns 58,444 shares of the apparel retailer’s stock valued at $2,409,000 after acquiring an additional 398 shares in the last quarter.
-Meeder Asset Management Inc. grew its position in shares of Urban Outfitters by 68.9% during the third quarter.
-Meeder Asset Management Inc. now owns 1,020 shares of the apparel retailer’s stock worth $31,000 after buying an additional 416 shares in the last quarter.
-Finally, Victory Capital Management Inc. grew its position in shares of Urban Outfitters by 6.7% during the third quarter.
-Victory Capital Management Inc. now owns 6,935 shares of the apparel retailer’s stock worth $206,000 after buying an additional 436 shares in the last quarter.
-Institutional investors own 68.64% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Comerica Bank boosted its position in Urban Outfitters by 80.0% during the third quarter.
+Comerica Bank now owns 69,375 shares of the apparel retailer’s stock worth $2,358,000 after acquiring an additional 30,823 shares during the last quarter.
+Bank of New York Mellon Corp boosted its position in Urban Outfitters by 8.1% during the third quarter.
+Bank of New York Mellon Corp now owns 1,254,785 shares of the apparel retailer’s stock worth $37,255,000 after acquiring an additional 93,523 shares during the last quarter.
+Gyon Technologies Capital Management LP boosted its position in Urban Outfitters by 87.9% during the third quarter.
+Gyon Technologies Capital Management LP now owns 12,809 shares of the apparel retailer’s stock worth $380,000 after acquiring an additional 5,993 shares during the last quarter.
+Easterly Investment Partners LLC acquired a new position in Urban Outfitters during the third quarter worth about $5,426,000.
+Finally, Janus Henderson Group PLC acquired a new position in Urban Outfitters during the third quarter worth about $205,000.
+Institutional investors and hedge funds own 68.64% of the company’s stock.

 Urban Outfitters, Inc engages in the operation of a general consumer product retail and wholesale business selling to customers through various channels including retail locations, websites, catalogs and mobile applications.
 It operates through the following segments: Retail, Wholesale and Subscription.